Skip to content

 An immersive initiative by Binabi at Université libre de Bruxelles

-From the heart of Brussels to the spirit of the African continent, Afro Market is a bold, semester-long initiative inviting the public to engage with the richness of African cultures and the urgency of decolonial thought.
-Organised by Binabi, the African cultural circle at the Université libre de Bruxelles (ULB), this unique programme brings together academic insight, artistic expression, and grassroots activism to reflect on Africa’s past, present, and future.
+From the heart of Brussels to the spirit of the African continent, Afro Market a bold, semester-long initiative invited the public to engage with the richness of African cultures and the urgency of decolonial thought.
+Organised by Binabi, the African cultural circle at the Université libre de Bruxelles (ULB), this unique programme brought together academic insight, artistic expression, and grassroots activism to reflect on Africa’s past, present, and future.

-The project features a range of onsite events including conferences, film screenings, workshops, and exhibitions.
-Highlights include a conference on the role of women in the Eastern Democratic Republic of the Congo conflict, a screening of Soundtrack to a Coup d'État, a discussion between Senegalese students from UCAD and members of the diaspora, and the vibrant Afro-Entrepreneurs Exhibition—a market-style showcase of Afro-descendant businesses.
-Afro Market encourages critical dialogue around Europe's historical and ongoing role in Africa, amplifying African voices and experiences within European academic spaces.
+The project featured a wide range of onsite events including conferences, film screenings, workshops, and exhibitions.
+Highlights included a conference on the role of women in the Eastern Democratic Republic of the Congo conflict, a screening of Soundtrack to a Coup d'État, a discussion between Senegalese students from UCAD and members of the diaspora, and the vibrant Afro-Entrepreneurs Exhibition—a market-style showcase of Afro-descendant businesses.
+Afro Market encouraged critical dialogue around Europe’s historical and ongoing role in Africa, amplifying African voices and experiences within European academic spaces.

-Afro Market is the brainchild of Patrick Kalas-Mijimbu, a leading member of Binabi and an advocate for African visibility in higher education.
-Binabi itself is a student-led initiative based at ULB, dedicated to exploring and promoting African cultural identity, critical thought, and diasporic solidarity.
+Afro Market was the brainchild of Patrick Kalas-Mijimbu, a leading member of Binabi and an advocate for African visibility in higher education.
+Binabi is a student-led initiative based at ULB, dedicated to exploring and promoting African cultural identity, critical thought, and diasporic solidarity.

-The project is enriched by a powerful constellation of partners:
+The project was enriched by a powerful constellation of partners:

 • Université libre de Bruxelles (ULB), Belgium – the host university and home base of Binabi

-• Universidad Autónoma de Madrid (UAM), Spain – students contribute their perspectives on racism, integration, and lived experience
+• Universidad Autónoma de Madrid (UAM), Spain – students contributed perspectives on racism, integration, and lived experience

-• Université Cheikh Anta Diop (UCAD), Senegal – whose student representatives collaborate in intercontinental discussions
+• Université Cheikh Anta Diop (UCAD), Senegal – student representatives collaborated in intercontinental discussions

-• African entrepreneurs and guest speakers – sharing stories of creativity, resilience, and innovation
+• African entrepreneurs and guest speakers – who shared stories of creativity, resilience, and innovation

-Together, these collaborators form a transnational network committed to reshaping conversations around Africa, identity, and resistance.
+Together, these collaborators formed a transnational network committed to reshaping conversations around Africa, identity, and resistance.

 Who is Afro Market for?

-This initiative is open to anyone interested in African cultures and decolonial thought, particularly:
+This initiative was open to anyone interested in African cultures and decolonial thought, particularly:

 • Students at ULB